Global South Fellowship of Anglican Churches

-The Global South Fellowship of Anglican Churches (GSFA), formerly known as Global South (Anglican), is a communion of 25 Anglican churches, of which 22 are provinces of the Anglican Communion, plus the Anglican Church in North America and the Anglican Church in Brazil.
-The Anglican Diocese of Sydney is also officially listed as a member.
+The Global South Fellowship of Anglican Churches (GSFA), formerly known as Global South (Anglican), was originally started as a communion of 25 Anglican churches, of which 22 are provinces of the Anglican Communion, plus the Anglican Church in North America and the Anglican Church in Brazil.
+The Anglican Diocese of Sydney was also officially listed as a member.
+Currently, the GSFA is a fellowship of 12 churches, 10 of which are provinces of the Anglican Communion.
+The GSFA claims to represent some 75% of the world's 110 million Anglicans.
+This claim is disputed, and peer-reviewed research published in the Journal of Anglican Studies in 2016 indicates that the "Global South" and GAFCON represents closer to 45% of practicing Anglicans and just over 54% of all Anglicans.

 The provinces identified with the Global South represent most of the Southern Hemisphere and Third World provinces within the Anglican Communion, including all those from Africa, the largest from South America, most from Asia and two Oceania provinces.
-Global South provinces are characterized by their theological conservatism on matters of sexual ethics and life issues, and by their evangelicalism in churchmanship.
+Global South provinces are characterized by their theological traditionalism on matters of sexual ethics and life issues, and by their evangelicalism in churchmanship.

-The GFSA excludes the Episcopal Anglican Church of Brazil, the Anglican Church of Australia and the Anglican Church in Aotearoa, New Zealand and Polynesia, despite the fact that some Australian and New Zealand dioceses were already represented in their meetings, and the Asian provinces of Japan and Korea.
-The Anglican Church of Southern Africa is officially associated to the Global South and was already represented in several meetings.
+The GSFA excludes the Episcopal Anglican Church of Brazil, the Anglican Church of Australia and the Anglican Church in Aotearoa, New Zealand and Polynesia, despite the fact that some Australian and New Zealand dioceses were already represented in their meetings, and the Asian provinces of Japan and Korea.
+The Anglican Church of Southern Africa has previously been represented at meetings.
 The Diocese of South Carolina, which left the Episcopal Church in October 2012, was accepted into Global South in August 2014 with the Global South temporarily caring for the diocese until 2018, when the now-Anglican Diocese of South Carolina formally joined the Anglican Church in North America following the two formal votes.